 Food in Ancient China

 The rich in Ancient China ate very well.
 They ate grains like rice, wheat, and millet.
 They also ate plenty of meat including pork, chicken, duck, goose, pheasant, and dog.
-Vegetables included yams, soya beans, broad beans, and turnip as well as spring onions and garlic.
+Vegetables included yams, soya beans, broad beans, and turnips as well as spring onions and garlic.
 They also ate plenty of fish.
-Soup was made with shark fin, bird’s nests, bear paws, and sea slugs.
+Soup was made with shark fins, bird nests, bear paws, and sea slugs.
 People drank wine made from rice or millet.
 They also drank tea.